 The UCO was advised by all of the service users and relatives interviewed that there were no concerns regarding the safety of care being provided by North West Care.
-New carers had been introduced to the service user by a regular member of staff; this was felt to be important both in terms of the service user's security and that the new carer had knowledge of the required care.
+There were mixed results regarding new carers having been introduced to the service user by a regular member of staff.

-No issues regarding the carers' training were raised with the UCO by the service users or relatives; examples given included manual handling, use of equipment and management of medication.
-All of the service users and relatives interviewed advised that they could approach the carers and office staff if they had any concerns.
+No issues regarding the carers' training were raised with the UCO by the service users or relatives; examples given included manual handling and management of medication.
+All of the service users and relatives interviewed confirmed that they could approach the carers and office staff if they had any concerns.
 Examples of some of the comments made by service users or their relatives are listed below:

+- "More than helpful."

-- "Very professional."
+- "Very happy with the care."

-- "Great service."

-- "Working out well."
+- "Peace of mind for our family."

 A range of policies and procedures were reviewed relating to staff recruitment, induction and training.
-The inspector found these policies to be up to date and compliant with related regulations and standards.
+The inspectors found these policies to be up to date and compliant with related regulations and standards.

 Three files were reviewed relating to recently appointed staff.
 The manager verified all the preemployment information and documents had been obtained as required.
 Review of three records during inspection confirmed compliance with Regulation 13 and Schedule 3.
 An induction programme had been completed with each staff member and incorporated the Northern Ireland Social Care Council (NISCC) induction standards.
-Review of three staff files supported an induction process lasting more than three days and compliant with Regulation 16(5)(a).
+Review of three staff files supported an induction process lasting more than three days and compliant with Regulation 16(5) (a).
 Staff spoken with during inspection confirmed they had received a comprehensive induction programme.
 Records reviewed evidenced all staff members' registration with NISCC and a system in place to review staff renewal of registration.
 The manager confirmed all staff are registered with NISCC.
 A range of communication methods used by the agency to inform staff of their requirement to renew registration were discussed and reviewed during inspection; these included discussion at staff meetings, staff newsletter, NISCC notification process and through staff supervisions.

-All three care staff spoken with during inspection had been working within the agency from several weeks to many years.
+All three care staff spoken with during inspection had been working within the agency from six months to many years.
 Staff members described their recruitment and induction training processes in line with those found within the agency procedures and records.
 Staff were also able to describe their registration process with NISCC and what registration with NISCC initially entails and requires of staff on an ongoing basis.